yeoyedjande/gisabo-v2/replit.md

 GISABO is a cross-border financial platform designed for the African diaspora to access digital financial services globally.
 The platform combines money transfer services with a marketplace for African products, supporting both web and mobile applications.
 It serves as a bridge connecting diaspora communities with their home countries, offering secure international transfers and authentic African product purchases.

+**New Feature: Assistant Gisabo** - An AI-powered chatbot integrated across the platform to provide instant customer support and answer questions about transfers, marketplace, and platform features using OpenAI's GPT-4o model.

 # User Preferences

 Preferred communication style: Simple, everyday language.